 Since its inception over 50 years ago, the Westmorland Historical Society has supported the research and publication of local history both by publishing material and contributing to the production of materials.
 This region has a rich history and it is reflected in the variety of publications which will appeal to anyone interested in local and Canadian history.

 The following publications can be ordered on line or purchased from the Keillor House Gift Shop (mid June to mid September).
 Purchase them to add to your own collection or for friends and family who have an interest in history.
 If you are visiting our region, drop in to our Gift Shop where we carry our own publications plus a wider selection of local history publications than you can find online.

 To order by mail:

 - Send by email or mail to Keillor House Museum, 4974 Main Street, Dorchester NB E4L 2Z1.

 - We will calculate shipping and let you know total amount of purchase.

-- Send payment: cheque or money order payable to Keillor House Gift Shop.
-All prices in Canadian dollars; American funds currently accepted on par with Canadian.
+- Send payment: E-Transfer or cheque/money order payable to Keillor House Gift Shop.
+All prices in Canadian dollars.

 - Your publication(s) will be mailed as soon as payment is received.